 This is a gripping adventure story filled with tension and suspense supported by a foreboding setting.
-The description of the creatures that lurk beyond and the battle scenes at the end of the book are among some of the most graphic I have read in children’s literature.
-While utterly gripping, perhaps my only (minor) criticism of this book is that the ending seems a bit rushed, especially as the plot through the rest of the book takes its time.
-Which takes me on to one of the books greatest strengths: Kenny’s brilliant handling of the theme of grief.
-Penny, David and their father’s grief is raw and palpable; Kenny does not hold back from depicting its raw sadness and fury but makes it accessible through the cute, courageous and caring character of Pog who lightens the mood just when it’s needed and adds some much needed humour and hope.
+The description of the creatures that lurk beyond and the battle scenes are among some of the most graphic I have read in children’s literature.
+While utterly gripping, perhaps my only (minor) criticism of this book is that the ending seems a bit rushed, especially as the plot through the rest of the book takes its time, which takes me on to one of the books greatest strengths: Kenny’s brilliant handling of the theme of grief.
+Penny, David and their father’s pain is raw and palpable.
+Kenny does not hold back from depicting its raw sadness and fury but makes it accessible through the cute, courageous and caring character of Pog who lightens the mood just when it’s needed and adds some much-needed humour and hope.
 Kenny’s portrayal of the characters and their personal and shared journey through their pain is so intimate that, at times, I felt I ought to look away in respect of their privacy.
 This, along with the children’s slow acceptance of Pog, a creature initially quite ‘other’ to them, makes this a rich text for developing children’s empathy skills.

 There are some things to consider as a teacher before recommending this or using this book in class.
 Firstly, the theme of grief which sits at the heart of this book.
 Secondly, some of his creations from the other side are quite terrifying as are some of the graphic fight scenes towards the end of the book – if you have sensitive children in your class, it would be worth considering this before recommending or reading it to them.
 For these reasons, I would suggest this is a book best suited for children over the age of 9 or 10.

 Copyright: Just Imagine Story Centre Ltd 2012-2019.
 All rights reserved.

 These notes may be printed freely for use in classrooms but may not be reproduced in any other format without the permission of the author.